Mallardo clan: History

-On November 21, 2019, Feliciano Mallardo, brother of Giuseppe and Francesco, was found dead inside his car.
+On November 21, 2019, Feliciano Mallardo (not to be confused with his cousin with the same name), brother of Giuseppe and Francesco, was found dead inside his car.
 According to the investigations, he had suffered a heart attack.
-Feliciano, who had taken the reins of the organization after his brothers ended up in jail, was known as ‘o Sfregiato.
+Feliciano had taken the reins of the organization after his brothers ended up in jail.

 On April 29, 2020, the Italian police seized €50 million belonging to the clan.
 The measure concerns a total of 112 properties, 15 companies, numerous bank accounts, 4 luxury cars and 2 horse stables.
 The seized properties included hotels, restaurants and bathing establishments.